[1]:

 qub.frequency = qubFreq

-# add the drive terms
+# add the drive term

 secondTerm = qub.createTerm(operator=qg.sigmax)